chanel-y/BSides-CodeQL101/queries/csharp/2 - Classes and Predicates/README.md

 class OneTwoThree extends int {
   OneTwoThree() { // characteristic predicate
     this = 1 or this = 2 or this = 3
   }

+}
 ```

-**Exercise:** Using the query written in the last exercise, create a class that finds
+**Exercise:** Using the query written in the last exercise, create a class named WeakHash that finds all calls to `System.Security.Cryptography.SHA1.Create`

 ### Abstract Types
 Abstract classes have the following syntax: